estebanherlein/estebanherlein.github.io/_posts/2020-10-20-singleton.md

 categories:
   - Blog
 tags:
-  - software design patterns
+  - Software Design Patterns
-  - creational patterns
+  - Creational Patterns
 ---

 The singleton pattern is used to limit creation of a class to only one object.